Daily fantasy sports site FanDuel stops taking money in NY

 New York Attorney General Eric Schneiderman sent cease and desist letters this week to daily fantasy sports market leaders FanDuel and DraftKings, demanding that they stop taking money from players in the state.

-Both companies filed lawsuits in state court on Friday, contesting the order and asking the court to rule the games are legal.
+Both companies filed lawsuits in New York state court on Friday, contesting the order and asking the court to rule the games are legal.

-FanDuel stopped taking new money from New Yorkers, but said players who deposited money previously could play in this weekend’s contests.
-It said users in New York could also continue to withdraw from their accounts.
+While FanDuel stopped taking new money from New Yorkers, it said players who had deposited money previously would be able play in this weekend’s contests.
+It said users in New York would be able to continue to withdraw from their accounts.

 On Tuesday, the state attorney general’s office declared the games against state law because customers “are clearly placing bets on events outside of their control or influence, specifically on the real-game performance of professional athletes.”

-DraftKings said in its lawsuit that Schneiderman was “using strong-arm tactics and defying the rule of law.”
-DraftKings plans to continue taking money in New York during the five business days Schneiderman allowed for a response to his order, Chief Executive Officer Jason Robins said in New York on Friday.
+DraftKings said in its lawsuit that New York Attorney General Eric Schneiderman was “using strong-arm tactics and defying the rule of law,” accusing him of acting as judge, jury and executioner of the companies.

 New York has more daily fantasy sports players than any other U.S. state, according to Eilers Research, so being forced to shut down there could cripple the fast-growing, multibillion-dollar industry.

-DraftKings accused Schneiderman of abusing his authority by threatening to take action against payment processors Vantiv Inc and PayPal Holdings Inc.
+DraftKings accused Schneiderman of abusing his authority by threatening to take action against the company’s payment processors, Vantiv Inc and PayPal Holdings Inc , if they did not stop working with DraftKings.

 Vantiv has stopped processing payments for DraftKings, the fantasy sports company said in its lawsuit.
 PayPal is still processing payments, pending developments in New York, a spokeswoman said.

-New York’s Constitution prohibits gambling.
-The state has carved out some exceptions including horse racing and the state lottery, but each change required amending the constitution.
-That years-long process requires approval by two successive legislatures, followed by a public vote, he said.
+New York’s Constitution prohibits gambling though the state has carved out a handful of exceptions, including horse racing and the state lottery.
+But each of those changes required amending the state’s Constitution, a years-long process that requires approval of legislation by two successive legislatures, followed by a public vote, he said.

 About a hundred people, including a significant number of daily fantasy sports site workers, protested Schneiderman’s decision on Friday outside his office.